-- 3.1 The Council is the 'relevant licensing authority' in relation to any premises within the Borough of Crawley which is to be used for one Information Pack or more 'licensable activities' in accordance with the Licensing Act Part 3 2003, ("the Act"). - 3.2 Section 51 of the Act states where a premises licence has effect, an interested party or a responsible authority may apply to the relevant licensing authority for a review of a licence provided that the Inform grounds for the review are relevant to the 'licensing objectives' are not frivolous, vexatious or repetitious.
-Part 2 - s.51 LA03 Information pack Part 7 - 3.3 The proceedings set out in the 2003 Act for reviewing premises S182 Guidance licenses represent a key protection for the community where problems associated with the licensing activities are occurring after the grant or variation of premises licence.
+3.1 The Council is the 'relevant licensing authority' in relation to any premises within the Borough of Crawley which is to be used for one or more 'licensable activities' in accordance with the Licensing Act 2003, ("the Act").

+Information Pack Part 3

+3.2 Section 51 of the Act states where a premises licence has effect, an interested party or a responsible authority may apply to the relevant licensing authority for a review of that licence provided that the grounds for the review are relevant to the 'licensing objectives' and are not frivolous, vexatious or repetitious.

+s.51 - LA03